JSW Infrastructure Limited (NSE: JSWINFRA) Q3 2026 Earnings Call dated Jan. 16, 2026

 Jambunathan Nagarajan

-So make it back to about 7.
-Yeah.
 Understood.
-Just a last point of clarity, maybe then we’ll come back in the queue.
-Just focusing on the standalone financials which is my sense represents more your go operations.
-Correct me if I’m wrong over there, but it seemed as if the incremental gross margins were quite limited over there.
+Just a last point of clarity, maybe then I’ll come back in the queue.
+Just focusing on the standalone financials which is my sense represents more your Goa operations, correct me if I’m wrong over there, but it seemed as if the incremental gross margins were quite limited over there.
 Just trying to get a sense whether there is anything to read over there or not.
 It’s a small thing.
-I’m just trying to clarify standard operations that makes maximum margins on a yoy basis.
+I’m just trying to clarify standard operations that makes maximum margins on a Y-o-Y basis.

 Rinkesh Roy